pivotal/docs-tap/namespace-provisioner/use-case1.hbs.md

 # Multiple Tekton pipelines and Scan policies in the same namespace

-Refer to the [Provision Developer Namespaces](provision-developer-ns.hbs.md) section to create a developer namespace.
+This topic tells you how to configure developer namespaces to include more than one Tekton pipelines and ScanPolices in Tanzu Application Platform (commonly known as TAP).

-Configure developer namespace to include more than one Tekton pipelines and ScanPolices.
+For information about, how to create a developer namespace, see [Provision Developer Namespaces](provision-developer-ns.hbs.md).

 This [sample GitOps location](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain-polyglot) has a Java, Python and a Golang testing pipeline as well as a Strict and a Lax grype ScanPolicy.